-Ann Marie Etergino, the leader and founder of The Etergino Group, provides clients with holistic wealth management solutions that help them secure the lives they wish to lead.
-Drawing on deep industry knowledge gained from 35 years in the business, she works with clients to address their most fundamental concerns and align their money with their life goals.
-She is known for the long-term, comprehensive approach she takes, and she is especially adept at handling clients’ multifaceted, complex financial needs as well as being particularly sensitive to issues women frequently face.
-(She is also a trusted advisor to foundations, endowments, and institutional clients.
+Ann Marie Etergino, the leader and founder of The Etergino Group, provides clients with customized and integrated wealth management solutions that help them secure the lives they wish to lead.
+Drawing on deep industry knowledge gained from 40 years in the business, she works with clients to address their most fundamental concerns and align their money with their life goals.
+She is known for the long-term, comprehensive approach she takes, and she is especially adept at handling clients’ multifaceted, complex financial needs with empathy and compassion as well as being particularly sensitive to issues women frequently face.
+She is also a trusted advisor to foundations, endowments and institutional clients.

 Her commitment to delivering first-class service and a strong track record have earned her numerous accolades, including Barron’s Top 100 Women Financial Advisors (2019, 2020, 2021, 2022, 2023), Barron’s Top 1,200 Financial Advisors (2019, 2020, 2021, 2022, 2023), Financial Times’ Top 400 Financial Advisors (2019, 2020), Forbes’ Top Women Advisors (2019, 2020, 2021, 2022, 2023), Forbes’ Best-In-State Top Wealth Advisors (2019, 2020, 2021, 2022, 2023) and Washingtonian’s Top Money Advisors (2019, 2020, 2021, 2022).

 She has also been featured on the cover of Barron’s and profiled in Barron’s “Best Advice” column.